 Antitrust Law (3 Credits) LAW 1019Course examining U.S. antitrust laws, principally the Sherman Act and the Clayton Act, and the manner in which the federal courts have interpreted these laws to promote competition

-Appellate Practice Workshop (2 Credits) LAW 0874ALSV Workshop examining the process of appellate advocacy and appellate decisionmaking.
+Appellate Practice Workshop (2 Credits) LAW 0874ALSV Workshopexamining the process of appellate advocacy and appellate decisionmaking.
 Using simulation exercises, students explore whether the record of a completed litigation presents appealable questions and which issues to appeal.
-They also develop the techniques of effective brief writing and oral argument and learn the theory and practice of law making by appellate adjudication.
+They also develop the techniques of effective brief writing and oral argument and learn the theory and practice of law making by appellate adjudication. *Please note that students cannot take both this course and the Judicial Opinion Writing Workshop during the same semester.

 Art Law Seminar (2 Credits) LAW 0643Seminar exploring the impact of traditional legal concepts as they relate to the particular needs of the artist.
 Topics include destruction, smuggling, and theft of art work; censorship and artistic freedom; and copyright.
 Not open to students who have taken the Art Law course